 - 4.3 The Thurleigh Neighbourhood Plan has been developed with regard to national policy, especially the National Planning Policy Framework.
-The Framework sets out the Government's planning policies for England, the most recent version published in February 2019.
-It contains core planning principles which must underpin all planmaking.
+The Framework sets out the Government's planning policies for England and came into effect in March 2012.
+It contains core planning principles which must underpin all plan-making.
 It provides the basis for local planning authorities to prepare their Local Plans and for communities producing Neighbourhood Plans. - 4.4 The Framework states that Neighbourhood Plans should support the strategic development needs of the wider area set out in the Local Plan.
 They should not promote less development or undermine Local Plan strategic policies.
-It adds that Neighbourhood Plans should plan positively to shape and direct development that is outside the strategic elements of the Local Plan. - 4.5 The Thurleigh Neighbourhood Plan must also be mindful of Planning Practice Guidance, which was published by the Government in 2014.
-The Guidance explains how national policy should be applied.
+It adds that Neighbourhood Plans should plan positively to shape and direct development that is outside the strategic elements of the Local Plan.